 If your students have a good store of well-structured knowledge, and fluent, automated skills, absorbing new ideas and procedures will be much easier for them.
-In the same way that gardeners prepare the soil before sowing seeds, great teachers prepare their students for new knowledge by ensuring their existing schemas are well-connected, fluent and accessible.
+In the same way that gardeners prepare the soil before sowing seeds, great teachers prepare their students for new ideas by ensuring their existing knowledge is well-connected, fluent and accessible.
 In this course, you’ll learn about using explaining for three classroom goals:

 - to prepare your students to learn something new;